-- > referral proponents may refer their development proposals to the Australian Government environment minister who has 20 business days to decide whether the proposed action requires approval under the legislation; - if the action does not require approval the proponent can proceed without exposure to legal liability, remembering that State, Territory and local government authorisations may be needed for the action; - if the action does require approval, the application then proceeds to the second stage, assessment; - > assessment the Australian Government environment minister may use several assessment approaches, from assessment on preliminary documentation to the preparation of an environmental impact statement or the conduct of a public inquiry.
-State and Territory government assessment processes can also be accredited on a case-by-case basis; and approval - is either granted, granted with conditions, or denied.
+- > referral proponents may refer their development proposals to the Australian Government Environment Minister who has 20 business days in which to decide whether the proposed action is likely to require approval under the EPBC Act; - if the action does not require approval the proponent can proceed with the taking of the referred action without exposure to legal liability, remembering there may also be a need to gain State, Territory and local government authorisations for the action; - if the action does require approval, the application then proceeds to the second stage, assessment; - > assessment the Australian Government Environment Minister may use a number of assessment approaches, from assessment on preliminary documentation to the preparation of an environmental impact statement or the conduct of a public inquiry.
+State and Territory assessment processes can also accredited on a case-by-case basis; and - > approval is either granted, granted with conditions, or denied.

-For the purposes of the EPBC Act, environmental assessment focuses on the defined matters of national environmental significance and the whole environment if the proposed development involves impacts on Commonwealth land or the action is being taken by a Australian Government agency.
-If State/Territory authorisations are also required, the relevant State/ Territory will assess the matters under its own legislation.
+For the purposes of the EPBC Act, the environmental assessment will focus on the matters of national environmental significance, and the environment if the proposed development involves impacts on Commonwealth land or the action is being taken by a Commonwealth agency.
+If State/Territory authorisations are required also, the relevant State/Territory will assess the matters required to be considered under their particular legislation and are required to explain how these other matters have been assessed.

-For example, where a proposal is likely to have a significant impact on a particular threatened species, the assessment required under the EPBC Act only needs to consider the impact of the proposal on that threatened species, and the proposed measures to mitigate or avoid that impact.
+For example, where a proposal is likely to have a significant impact on a matter of national environmental significance, such as a particular threaten species, the assessment required to be conducted under the EPBC Act only needs to consider the impact of the proposal on the threatened species, and the proposed measures to mitigate or avoid that impact;.